hellesvik-nordic/samples_for_nrf_connect_sdk/bootloader_samples/README.md

 To read more about Validation and Keys, see [Keys and Signatures Samples](./keys_and_signatures).

 ## NSIB and MCUboot
 The nRF Connect SDK has support for two different bootloaders: Nordic Secure Immutable Bootloader and MCUboot.
 See [Secure Boot](https://developer.nordicsemi.com/nRF_Connect_SDK/doc/latest/nrf/security_chapter.html#secure-boot) for more information on these.
+This git project contains samples for both.